Field Trip 1: FIELD TRIP TO ORANGE-FLESHED SWEETPOTATO VALUE CHAIN IN SOUTHERN PROVINCE

 Field trip to BRAMIN

-The BRAMIN is a joint venture between Bralirwa and Minimex, the leading maize milling company in Rwanda.
+The BRAMIN farm is a joint venture between Bralirwa and Minimex, the leading maize milling company in Rwanda.
 It represents one of the first modern large-scale maize farming enterprises in Rwanda.
-In rotation system, potato production has been introduced as a rotation crop with cereals, and vegetables.
+Bramin farm produces mainly maize, barley, and in a rotation system, potato production has been introduced as a rotation crop with cereals such as beans, sorghum, soya beans, and vegetables like green pepper, watermelon, tomatoes, cabbages, African eggplants, cucumber, and butternuts.
+Most of their produce is for commercial and currently produce only maize seed.
 Bramin is in the dry area in Ndego sector on the southern border of Akagera National Park in Kayonza district.
-The farm currently manages 260 hectares under irrigation.
+The farm currently manages 260 hectares under irrigation and employs 602 staff and about 385 casual workers.